 - Essential updates to staff who are absent, or isolated from work

 - Returning staff to work as soon as is safely possible

 - Keeping staff and their dependents safe in work

-The HR team will also contact staff that fall into one of the following key groups who are in need of direct support at this time:
+Your line manager will also contact you if you fall into one of the following key groups who are in need of direct support at this time:

 - Staff returning to work from long term sickness absence

 A record will be kept of the call and advice given, with follow up calls arranged where needed.
-This will support staff returning to work safely where it is appropriate to do so, enabling some staff to return to work sooner, provide reassurance, and alleviate the of the workload of line managers at this time.
+This will support staff returning to work safely where it is appropriate to do so, enabling some staff to return to work sooner and to provide reassurance.

 You should contact your manager immediately and confirm that you have symptoms.
 Following this, the manager will update ESR accordingly.
 Please ensure you also inform HR via: